 Sound: Runs quiet with no sound

-The review is based on the Twilight App using a variety of Android phones, including Nexus, HTC and Samsung.
-Read more about Ergohacks’ eco, access and feature icons used in reviews.
-This article was first published on 18 September 2014 and last updated on 15 June 2016.
+We based our Ergohacks Verdict on 18 months of using the Twilight App on a variety of Android phones, including Nexus, HTC and Samsung smartphones.
+This article was first published on 18 September 2014 and last updated on 28 June 2017.